-It is important to consult with an experienced personal injury attorney in Houston immediately.
-Texas personal injury cases have a two-year statute of limitations (SOL), which bars any subsequent lawsuits after this period has passed.
+It is important to consult with experienced car accident lawyers in Houston immediately.
+Houston personal injury cases have a two-year statute of limitations (SOL), which bars any subsequent lawsuits after this period has passed.
 This means anyone who was injured in the accident and wants to bring a claim for damages cannot do so after this two year period.

 Contact Ben Bronston & Associates at 713-CALL-BEN or (713) 225-5236 for a consultation about your claim and options for obtaining compensation.
 Our law firm proudly represents adults and families injured in accidents across the greater Houston area.

 Attorney Ben Bronston is licensed to practice law in all areas of Texas and experienced with personal injury claims arising from car accidents.
 If you are unable to come into either office for a free consultation, our lawyers can travel to you.